fheisler/instagram_analyzer/README.md

 Here we make a call to the Instagram API to pull in the thirty most recent Instagram posts.
 The posts are then added to a Pandas DataFrame and cleaned to better display the data.

 Want to test this script?
-Add the following code to the bottom-
+Add the following code to the bottom:

 ```python
 print(instagram_analyzer('javascript'))
 ```

--and then run the script-
+and then run the script:

 ```sh
 $ python app/instagram_analyze.py